DangNguyenTranNgoc/Demo-Microservices/README.md

 Step 2: Install Maven [link here](https://maven.apache.org/install.html)

+Step 3: You have 2 option:

-Step 3: Move to Demo-Microservices/uaa folder and run `build-image.bat`.
+Step 3.1: Move to Demo-Microservices/uaa folder and run `build-image.bat`.
 Input the option (or leave it using the default)

+Step 3.2: Download Maven package builded from [release page](https://github.com/DangNguyenTranNgoc/Demo-Microservices/releases).

 Step 4: Move to Demo-Microservices folder and run `docker-compose -f docker-compose.yml up` (if you don't want to see logs use `docker-compose -f docker-compose.yml -d up`)